This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 Where is Cascada El Salto

 Cascada El Salto is located in the northern part of La Huasteca Potosina.
-It is just outside the small town of El Meco, and around 30 minutes from the larger town of El Naranjo.
-If you are coming from Ciudad Valles it will take 2 hours, or from Tamasopo 2.5 hours.
+It is just outside the small town of El Meco and near to the larger town of El Naranjo.

 How to get to Cascada El Salto